tushar-sharma/tushar-sharma.github.io/_posts/2026-05-02-review-book-ai-engineering-chip-huyen.md

 ### RAG vs Finetuning

-**Interview answer**: Use RAG when the model needs access to facts or fresh domain knowledge.
+Use RAG when the model needs access to facts or fresh domain knowledge.
 Use finetuning when the model needs to change its behavior, style, format, policy-following, or task-specific pattern.
 Use both when the system needs both new knowledge and a reliable behavior change.

 - RAG means retrieval-augmented generation: retrieve relevant context from an external source and add it to the prompt.
 - RAG does not update model weights.
 It changes the model's input context at inference time.